Bartlesville, Oklahoma: Arts and culture

 Price Tower, designed by Frank Lloyd Wright, stands in downtown Bartlesville.
 It is Wright's only realized skyscraper, and one of only two vertically oriented Wright structures extant (the other is the S.C.
 Johnson Wax Research Tower in Racine, Wisconsin).

 The nearby Bartlesville Community Center, designed by William Wesley Peters, one of Wright's students, hosts OKM Music, an annual week-long music event in June.
 Begun in 1985 as the "OK Mozart" International Festival, and organized around the music of Wolfgang Amadeus Mozart, the festival featured performances of classical music, jazz, light opera, and more.
 World-renowned musicians who have performed at OK Mozart include Itzhak Perlman, Joyce Yang, Joshua Bell, and André Watts.
 Around 2018 the festival renamed itself OKM Music to signify that it was broadening its range beyond the predominantly classical music it had featured for much of its 33-year history.
 The Community Center also hosts the concerts presented by the Bartlesville Community Concert Association.

 The city also hosts several annual festivals and shows, nearly all focused in the downtown.
 Sunfest is the first weekend of June.
 It includes an arts and crafts show, a music festival, a kids festival, and a classic cars show.
 A second classic air show and festival is held in the fall.
 An Oklahoma Indian Summer Festival is held at the Community Center downtown each fall.

-Bartlesville's downtown revitalization efforts are in full swing, with many blocks of the National Register Historic District, and the catalyst project, the once burned out May Brothers and 1904 Buildings, coming to completion at the downtown's center.
+Bartlesville's downtown revitalization efforts are in effect, with many blocks of the National Register Historic District, and the catalyst project, the once burned out May Brothers and 1904 Buildings, coming to completion at the downtown's center.
 The original Kress Building has been taken over by Bartlesville Monthly Magazine and restored.
-Downtown Bartlesville Inc., the Bartlesville Redevelopment Trust Authority, the Bartlesville Convention & Visitors Bureau and the Bartlesville Development Authority work in tandem to promote this thriving "Next City".
+Downtown Bartlesville Inc., the Bartlesville Redevelopment Trust Authority, the Bartlesville Convention & Visitors Bureau and the Bartlesville Development Authority work in tandem to promote the area.